Mo3he/Axis_Cam_Tailscale/README.md

 ## Good news, everyone!

-We have found a way to run the Tailscale ACAP without root privileges and will be releasing an update in the coming days allowing it to run on Axis OS 12.
+We have found a way to run the Tailscale ACAP without root privileges allowing the it to run on Axis OS 12.

+The changes are implements from version 1.68.1

 Thank you for your continued support.